What Happens When A Manufacturer Tries To Shift Blame For Producing A Defective Product?

 Speak with a Florida Personal Injury Lawyer Today

 If you have been harmed by a defective consumer product, it is crucial that you work with an experienced lawyer who can guide you through the litigation process.
-Contact the defective products lawyers at the Leifer Law Firm today to schedule a consultation.
+Contact the defective products lawyers at Leifer & Ramirez today to schedule a consultation.